Arnold Schwarzenegger and Franco Columbu sport two of bodybuilding’s best chests.

 The DIP scored 69% for overall pec stimulation in one of the two studies, but the third study rated weighted dips the highest of all exercises for lower pec stimulation.
 Most people want to focus more on the upper third of their chests than the lower third, but dip away if you want to expand your pec bottoms.
 A routine with incline presses, dips, and cable crossovers would effectively work all areas.

-Using the EMG results, what follows is a sample chest routine that focuses on barbell presses and mechanical flyes.
+Using the EMG results, what follows is a sample pecs routine that focuses on barbell presses and mechanical flyes.
 Continuous-tension mechanical flyes compliment peak-tension barbell presses and vice-versa.
-No matter how you formulate your chest routine, it’s good to include at least one of each type of exercise.
+No matter how you construct your chest routine, we advise you to include at least one free-weight press and one mechanical flye.

 Barbell Bench Press 4 sets of 8-12 reps